lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-11-07-Why-not-dependent.md

 I was lucky enough to get some personal time with N G de Bruijn when he came to Caltech in 1977 to lecture about [AUTOMATH]({% post_url 2021-11-03-AUTOMATH %}).
-I never actually used this system.
+I never actually got to use this system.
 Back then, researchers used the nascent Internet (the ARPAnet) not to download software so much as to run software directly on the host computer.